 A Single-Page Application (SPA) is an interactive web page, where the middle section is always changeable based on the user input (the links you click on), without reloading the page.
 SPAs exist inside of a browser and dynamically upload the requested data from the webserver.
 Single-page apps promote faster and better website responses and ensure customer satisfaction.
-The most common examples of SPAs are Gmail, Google Maps, Facebook, LinkedIn, Twitter, and GitHub that we open up daily.
+The most common examples of SPAs are Gmail, Google Maps, Facebook, LinkedIn, Twitter, and GitHub which we open up daily.
 According to Google Trends 2021, the highest search interest for SPAs was in China, South Korea, and Estonia.

 The first to use the term SPA was a Cardiff University student.
 Back in 2002, Stuart Morris wrote slashdotslash.com – an autonomous website that functioned like a single-page app.
-Later, Lucas Birdeau and others have patented their SPA implementation description.
+Later, Lucas Birdeau and others patented their SPA implementation description.
 Today, single-page applications are beyond popular and gain momentum in lightweight solution development, especially in eCommerce.

 Is a Single-Page App good for your Business?